-Additional St. Simon sons becoming leading sires include Desmond, who became another son of the great stallion to lead the British/Irish sire list.
+Additional St. Simon sons becoming leading sires include Desmond, who became another of the great stallion’s sons to lead the British/Irish sire list.
 Around the world, Diamond Jubilee went to Argentina to become a four time leading sire there.
 Pietermaritzburg led the Argentine list twice.
 Rabelais became France’s leading sire three times while Simonian led France twice.
 Soult went to New Zealand and proceeded to lead that country’s sire list five times.
 St. Serf was a consistent sire of classic winners.

 Still another son to have an impact on the breed, although he never led a leading sire list, was Chaucer.
 St. Simon was bred to the outstanding mare Canterbury Pilgrim in 1899.
 The resulting foal born in 1900 was Chaucer.
-He was the broodmare sire of Hyperion, Fairway, Pharos, Pharamond and Sickle.
+He became the broodmare sire of Hyperion, Fairway, Pharos, Pharamond and Sickle.
 Each one of these five became foundation sires in later years.
 Canterbury Pilgrim also produced the influential future stallion Swynford, from the cover of John O’ Gaunt in 1907.
 Chaucer did lead the broodmare sire list twice and has had an enormous impact through his daughters.

 Another daughter of St. Simon to have an important place in future bloodstock was Concertina.
 She produced the very influential broodmare Plucky Liege from a cover by Spearmint.
 Spearmint is a son of the great New Zealand bred sire Carbine.
 Plucky Liege is the dam of leading sire Bois Roussel, and the full brothers Bull Dog and Sir Gallahad III.
 The latter two established prosperous sire lines in America.
 Both became leading sires in America on multiple occasions.
 Plucky Liege is also the third dam of unbeaten Triple Crown winner Bahram.
 Bahram shows three crosses of St. Simon within the first five generations of his pedigree.

 To the most successful breeders of the first half of the twentieth century, St. Simon was the key to success.
 Breeders such as Federico Tesio, A.B.
-Hancock and his son Bull Hancock, Lord Derby and many more were always be on the look for St. Simon in bloodstock purchase pedigrees.
+Hancock and his son Bull Hancock, Lord Derby and many more were always on the look for St. Simon in bloodstock purchase pedigrees.
 The conformation quality St. Simon was successful in passing down to future generations was the over riding factor.
 Tesio was also of the belief that St. Simon had the perfect blend of not only conformation, but also temperament and character as well.
 Successful breeders would inbreed to St. Simon whenever possible to double up on the traits they saw as the keys to a successful race horse.

 Future generations of champions descending in tail male line from St. Simon include Tulyar, Le Fabuleux, Princequillo, Round Table, Ribot, Alleged, Bois Roussel, Charlottesville, Sicambre, Gallant Man,Tehran and Pleasant Colony.
 Many of these future generation descendants were inbred to the great stallion.
-The St. Simon tail male line has had strong representation for more than a century.
+The St. Simon tail male line had strong representation for more than a century.

 Today these lines are in danger of fading away completely.
 Ribot and Princequillo were for many years the flag bearing carriers of the St. Simon tail male to the late twentieth century.
 Ribot descends from the Rabelais branch while Princequillo descends from the Persimmon branch.
 The branch descending from Chaucer had strong representation all the way to Gallant Man and Cougar II.